apache/accumulo-testing/test/automation/README.md

 Testing a snapshot version of Accumulo on a cluster using this respository requires many repetive steps.
 Luckily, there is script that automates this using [Muchos].
 This script is found in [test/automation/automateEC2.sh](automateEC2.sh).

 Before running the script, edit [cluster_props.sh](cluster_props.sh).
-All repositories are set to the master branch of the corresponding Apache project by default.
+All repositories are set to the main branch of the corresponding Apache project by default.
 You can change these values to your specific forks and branches as desired.

 A path to `muchos.props` is required in order to run the script.
 You can find the required configurations and an example of `muchos.props` [in the official Fluo-Muchos readme][Muchos].